 I’m proud of my toddler.
 When she’s not mainlining goldfish or licking peanut butter off of crackers and managing to gob it all over her hair, she has pretty sophisticated tastes for a kid under 2.
 I’ve already told you all how she loves chickpeas.
 In fact, she will go into the pantry and grab the chickpeas off the shelf and follow me around with the can, whining until I give her some.
 This is new.
 It’s both endearing and incredibly annoying.
 So needless to say, this kid loves hummus.
 Can’t get enough of it actually.
-And this sun dried tomato hummus is no exception.

 Fortunately, I love it too.
 It’s the sun dried tomatoes.
 I could eat them in everything.
 Pasta, dips, quinoa, salads.
 They go with everything.